THIS POST IS PART OF THE ULTIMATE GUIDE TO FOOT AND ANKLE INJURIES

 Your physician will ask you for a complete medical history, your symptoms and conduct a physical examination.
 An X-ray can confirm the diagnosis.

 Bunion surgery is only recommended if other nonsurgical options have not provided relief.
-Surgery realigns the bone, ligaments, tendons and nerves so that the big toe can be brought back to its correct position.
+Surgery realigns the bone, ligaments, tendons, and nerves so that the big toe can be brought back to its correct position.
 No hospital stay is recommended after surgery.
-There are many different surgical methods, the best method of surgery is determined after examination.
+There are many different surgical methods, the best method of surgery is determined after an examination.

 Recovery